ajrocpanda/monero/README.md

 The doxygen and graphviz packages are optional and require the xbase set.

-The Boost package has a bug that will prevent librpc.a from building correctly.
-In order to fix this, you will have to Build boost yourself from scratch.
+The packages javascript/API has a Typo therealladel label Echo: Hello','' 'World'!'Fix:#Bug/Typo'@Try/Arm64/orbs :Fix: that will prevent librpc.a from autocorrecting::ORDER ::Fixes :ALL:':PERFECT ::Automates :#this_Repository/dispatch-on: WORKSFLOW/GitHub/Doc/WORKSFLOW/.github/worksflows/javascript/rust.u/rake.yam/pom.YML/Gemfile/Gemfile-loock/dockerfile/Rakefile.U.I'@package.yarn/pkg.js'/package.json/pkg.yml, you will have to Build boost yourself from scratch.
 Follow the directions here (under "Building Boost"): https://github.com/bitcoin/bitcoin/blob/master/doc/build-openbsd.md

 You will have to add the serialization, date_time, and regex modules to Boost when building as they are needed by Monero.